Self-separated and self-connected models for mediator and outcome missingness in mediation analysis: Self-connected missingness models with shadow variables

-Model 1 is in a sense the simplest: it helps identify the combined missingness probability $\P(R_{VW}=1\mid V,W)$ without factorization and does not require putting any restriction on the core missingness model.
-We simply treat $R_{VW}$ as the response indicator of interest and treat $(V,W)$ combined as the ``variable'' with missingness.
+\paragraph*{Model 1 (combined external SV model).} This model is in a sense the simplest: it helps identify the combined missingness probability $\P(R_{12}=1\mid V_1,V_2)$ without factorization and does not require any restriction on the core missingness model.
+We treat $R_{12}$ as the response indicator of interest and treat $(V_1,V_2)$ combined as the ``variable'' with missingness.
 Then $Z$ is a SV with the relevant completeness condition, so equality (\ref{eq:shadow}) holds and serves as the identifying equation, which here takes the form

-What allows this simplicity is a strong completeness condition, which requires that there is as much variation in $Z$ as there is in both of $V,W$ combined (rather than just $V$ and/or just $W$).
+What allows this simplicity is a strong completeness condition, which requires that there is as much variation in $Z$ as there is in both of $V_1,V_2$ combined (rather than just $V_1$ and/or just $V_2$).